 Timeline and R22 phase out progress in 2018

-In 2003, the phase out of R22 production and imports began.
-By early 2010 the production and import of R22 decreased.
-However, servicing current, existing equipment is still allowed as long as there is an available supply of R22.
-To confirm the public’s compliance with the new law, all sales of R22 must be bought by a certified technician.
-Production and import of R22 will be continually reduced by law until 2020, when all production and import will be banned.
-Only recycled R22 refrigerant will be obtainable to service existing air conditioners after 2020.
+In 2003, the phase out of R22 production and imports launched.
+By the start of 2010 the production and import of R22 decreased.
+However, servicing current, existing equipment is still allowed if there is an available supply of R22.
+To confirm the public’s compliance with the new law, all sales of R22 must be purchased by a certified technician R22 refrigerant will be available to service existing air conditioners after 2020.